 Ideal candidates: Retirees, people available during business hours

-Pros: Four hours in a chair to do whatever you want, whoo hoo!
-Read, nap, use your laptop, listen to music, pretend to work…
+Pros: 3-4 hours in a chair to do whatever you want!
+Read, nap, use your laptop, listen to music, work…

 Details: Bloodwork will be checked monthly to track your progress.
 Your doctor will visit you in the dialysis unit.
 Technicians and nurses will closely monitor you during your dialysis treatments.
 A nurse, social worker, and dietician will be dedicated to you.

 With nocturnal hemodialysis, the blood flow is much slower hence it takes almost 6-8 hours for dialysis, as opposed to the more common 3-4 hours (with a higher blood flow).
 This can be done at home or in a center.

 Done by: Nurses and technicians, or a partner at home

 Ideal candidates: People who are busy during the day